 Explore our templates!

 Dilato is much more than a template library!
-Download the Dilato app to insert text templates directly in your EMR, make up your own templates and share them with friends.
-To make your work more efficient right from the start, we provide you with a wide library of pre-made templates.
+Download the Dilato app to insert text templates directly in your EMR, make up your own templates, and share them with friends.
+To make your work more efficient right from the start, we provide you with a vast library of pre-made templates.
 Take a look below and explore our library.

 - Symptoms ⭐️